chayan-2003/Rubix_Cube_Solver/README.md

 (I will be creating other related projects).
 However, I would love any suggestions/feedback/collaborative requests.

 ## Author and Date
-by Jai Joshi
+by Chayan Ghosh
-18th March, 2024
+10th November, 2024